a-wf/demo-stock-handler/README.md

 All commands are secured by apiKey (if provided) and admin commands have additional additional security access basic authentication.

-**Note**: we cannot use POST commands to increase or decrease already registered/holded product.
+**Note**: We cannot use POST commands to increase or decrease already registered/holded product.
 Have to use PATCH commands.

 ### Graphql